 Prior to joining SPM, Nicole served as a Communications Intern for the Maryland Republican Party, where she managed the party’s social media and assisted in fundraising efforts.
 After this, she volunteered on a Senate campaign in Georgia.
 Then, as an Account Executive for the student-run public relations firm Creative Consultants, Nicole implemented social relations strategy to help local non-profit organizations develop a stronger on-campus presence.
 Finally, at CRAFT Media/Digital, she worked in the Booking Department to assist with media monitoring, pitching, and booking clients for broadcast appearances.

 Nicole graduated from the University of Georgia with degrees in public relations and political science.
 Today, she lives in Washington, D.C., and enjoys taking boxing classes in her free time.

-Megan Herrin is the Digital Media & Content Planner at Strategic Partners & Media.
+Megan Herrin is the Digital Media Specialist at Strategic Partners & Media.
 She designs graphics, develops and executes social media content, and assists with digital media buys and reporting for corporate, political, and association clients.